Tag Vector Series: Table of Contents

 Inferred vectors can also run left

-Is inference, vectors can also be in the left direction:
+<-Is inference, vectors can also be in the left direction:

-const name_person = 'Elon Musk' // name is inferred to be downstream of person // The vector is name<-person
+const name_person = 'Elon Musk' // name is inferred to be downstream of person // The vector is name<-personDefault Direction when tags are on the same inferential level

 If two tags are on the same inferential level, such as

-by default.const person_company = { name: 'SpaceX' } // person->company
+person&company, the vector arrow will be->by default.const person_company = { name: 'SpaceX' } // person->companyThe default direction can also be

-default direction should be documented.
-Future tooling will include the default direction for code & text analysis.// <- default const company_company = { name: 'SpaceX' } // company<-person
+<-(left).
+A<-default direction should be documented.
+Future tooling will include the default direction for code & text analysis.// <- default const company_company = { name: 'SpaceX' } // company<-personOverriding the Default Direction

 The default direction can be overridden in code with a comment above or before the statement.

-// <- const company_company = { name: 'SpaceX' } // company<-person
+// <- const company_company = { name: 'SpaceX' } // company<-personTag Vectors with 3 or more tags

 A tag vector composes of any number of tags.
 Apply the inference level rules to the first & last tag.
 In the following case:

-const company_person_name = 'Elon Musk' // inferred as company->person->name
+const company_person_name = 'Elon Musk' // inferred as company->person->nameInfer the

-.An ambiguous inference level follows the same rules above:
+<-direction from inferringnamehaving a lower inference level thancompany.An ambiguous inference level follows the same rules above:

-const person_registry_company = { name: 'SpaceX' } // person->registry->company
+const person_registry_company = { name: 'SpaceX' } // person->registry->companyor

-// <- default const company_registry_person = { name: 'SpaceX' } // company<-registry<-person
+// <- default const company_registry_person = { name: 'SpaceX' } // company<-registry<-personmulti-dimension tag vectors

 Compose tag vectors into a multi-dimension tag vector.

-const highest_net_worth__company_person_name = 'Elon Musk' // highest->net->worth-->company->person->name
+const highest_net_worth__company_person_name = 'Elon Musk' // highest->net->worth-->company->person->nameThe multi-vector is composed to two vectors

-The inference levels of the name vectors are compared, with the more abstract has a higher inference level than the concrete.
+const as_of_2023__highest_net_worth__company_person_name = 'Elon Musk' // as->of->2023-->highest->net->worth-->company->person->nameThe inference levels of the name vectors are compared, with the more abstract has a higher inference level than the concrete.
 In grammar, the predicate

-.Continuing with inference levels in grammar; an adjective, adverb, preposition, or conjunction
+as->of->2023has a higher inference level than the subjectcompany->person->name.Continuing with inference levels in grammar; an adjective, adverb, preposition, or conjunction

-would be more abstract than a noun2023
+aswould be more abstract than a noun2023.

 Data Structure Shape